sanjay-saxena/simple-todolist-network/README.md

 }
 ```

 which implements the business logic for `Bootstrap` transaction.
 The `onBootstrap()` function creates an `Admin` instance for `bobby.da.boss` and `Superhero` instances for `batman`, `catwoman`, `spiderman`, and `superman` as participants.
 It also creates some `Task` instances to represent assets.
-The world state is populated using the assets and the participants and the `Bootstrap` transacction is added to the immutable ledger.
+The world state is populated using the assets and the participants and the `Bootstrap` transaction is added to the immutable ledger.

 So, `bobby.da.boss`(our admin) can assign a task to a specific superhero by submitting the `Assign` transaction.
 As a result, Hyperledger Composer runtime will invoke the following `onAssignment()` function: